tensorone logo

 • Execution retries

-• Autonomous agents that act as routers, critics, retriers, or supervisors
+• Agents act as routers, critics, validators, or planners

 [User Input]